jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   .. code-block:: python

-    E    TypeError: unsupported operand type(s) for -: 'str' and 'str'
+    TypeError: unsupported operand type(s) for -: 'str' and 'str'

 * I want is to split the string on a ``separator`` so I get the separate parts, something like ``["00", "00"]``, using ``:`` as the separator.
 I change the test to reflect this desire